-Saka reaches Arsenal milestone with wolves strike | Goal.com
+Saka reaches Arsenal milestone with Wolves strike | Goal.com

 His performances have helped Mikel Arteta’s men to their current seventh position on the league table after 12 wins, 13 draws and eight losses.

-Saka was named the club’s player of the month for February owing to his eye-catching displays and he is in contention for his second, having been nominated for the June edition.
+Saka was named the club’s player of the month for February owing to his eye-catching displays and he is in contention for his second, having been nominated for the June award.

 The English-born defender has featured for England youth teams but he is still eligible to play for Nigeria, where his parents hail from.